Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/PlayerInput.md

 When `PlayerInput` is disabled, it automatically disables the currently active Action Map ([`PlayerInput.currentActionMap`](xref:UnityEngine.InputSystem.PlayerInput.currentActionMap)) and disassociate any Devices paired to the player.

-See the [notification behaviors](#notification-behaviors) section below for how to be notified when player triggers an Action.
+Refer to the [notification behaviors](#notification-behaviors) section below for how to be notified when player triggers an Action.

 ### When using **Send Messages** or **Broadcast Messages**